 We represent varied and vocal opinions on spirituality, ethics, politics, and social responsibility.
 For example, we choose to give a significant portion (approximately 20%) of our annual budget to outreach, which is given to a variety of social projects for local, national and international causes researched and carefully chosen by our Outreach Committee.
 We also roll up our sleeves and perform service projects, as well as actively support the initiatives of our Faith in Action groups.

 Continue reading “About Us”

-Visitors are welcome at anytime.
 Our regular worship services are held every Sunday at 10:00.
+Visitors are welcome anytime.
 When you arrive at the church, feel free to introduce yourself to one of our ushers or greeters, if you wish.

 If you have any questions, any member of the congregation will be glad to help you.

 Members of the congregation who have a smiley face 🙂 on their nametags are particularly interested in helping visitors.